shawnbrown/datatest/docs/intro.rst

-When a data assertion fails, a :class:`DataAssertionError <datatest.DataAssertionError>` is raised that contains a list of differences detected in the data under test (the ``subjectData``).
+When a data assertion fails, a :class:`DataAssertionError <datatest.DataAssertionError>` is raised that contains a list of differences detected in the :meth:`subjectData

-To demonstrate this, we will reuse the tests from the basic example.
+<datatest.DataTestCase.subjectData>` (the data under test).

-The difference, this time, is that the CSV file contains a number of data errors---these errors will trigger test failures.
+To demonstrate this, we will use the same tests from basic example but use a CSV file that contains a number of data errors---these errors will trigger test failures.
 Download and run :download:`failure_message_example.zip
 <_static/failure_message_example.zip>` to see for yourself.

 1. Check column names (against a set of values):